 Haniger has 3 hits, Mariners hold off Angels 6-5

+Instead of resting to prepare for the second half of the season, the Seattle outfielder worked on his swing.
+After one game it appears the adjustments are working.

-Mitch Haniger had three hits, including a two-run homer, and Chris Flexen continued his mastery of the Angels as the Seattle Mariners held off Los Angeles 6-5 on Friday night.
+Haniger had three hits and Chris Flexen continued his mastery of the Angels as the Seattle Mariners held off Los Angeles 6-5 on Friday night.

+Haniger said he worked on having better hand-hip coordination and allowing better separation between his hips.
+His two-run homer in the fourth inning helped extend Seattle’s lead to 4-1.

+“I feel excited for the second half of the season so that we can finish strong,” said Haniger, who finished a triple shy of the cycle and is 9 for 20 in his last five games.

 Angels second baseman David Fletcher got two hits and extended his hitting streak to 25 games, tied with Rod Carew for the second-longest in franchise history.